 Disrupting accounting here- change in the thought process and the way of doing retail business in the future?

-These brands are investing in physical spaces and events without any expectation.
+These brands are investing in physical spaces and events without any expectations.

 There are no expectations in terms of sales returns, so there is a disruption in the thought process to look at P&L from a different perspective.

 Driving Brand Image.

 These events help create the perception of a product or retailer as a purveyor of valuable goods.

 Hermès Carré Club, clearly educated visitors about the brand’s heritage in an accessible, entertaining way.